María Capovilla: Age records

 At the time of her death aged 116 years and 347 days, Capovilla was originally believed to have been the fourth-oldest verified person to have ever lived.
-However, because of the validation of 117-year old Delphia Welford on 29 April 2023, meant that she was the fifth-oldest.
-Capovilla had been the oldest verified South American until Francisca Celsa dos Santos from Brazil surpassed her age on 4 October 2021 and died the next day.
-María Capovilla was also the last living person verified to have been born in the 1880s.
+However, the subsequent validation of 117-year old Delphia Welford on 29 April 2023 meant that she is the fifth-oldest.
+Capovilla had been the oldest verified South American until Francisca Celsa dos Santos from Brazil surpassed her age on 4 October 2021, prior to her death the folowing day.

-Following her death on 27 August 2006, her successor as oldest person was Elizabeth Bolden.
+Following her death on 27 August 2006, her successor as the world’s oldest living person was Elizabeth Bolden.